First Nations collection at Queensland Museum

 Queensland Museum is the custodian of rich and diverse collections of Aboriginal and Torres Strait Islander artefacts, art and histories.

-Queensland Museum recognises that First Nations peoples have rights to access, control and maintain their cultural heritage, also known as Indigenous Cultural and Intellectual Property (ICIP) rights.
+Queensland Museum acknowledges that First Nations peoples have rights to access, control and maintain their cultural heritage, also known as Indigenous Cultural and Intellectual Property (ICIP) rights.

-With appropriate consultation and approvals from community, the Fellow will have access to a range of collections that may have connections to their community.
-Through their research, the Fellow may uncover new information and insights that enrich our knowledge of the collection.
+With appropriate Community consultation and approvals, the Fellow will be supported to access collections that may have significance to their community.
+Through their research, the Fellow may uncover new information and perspectives that deepen and enrich our knowledge and understanding of the collection.

 Collaboration

-The Fellowship is founded on mutual learning and exchange principles and will encourage strong collaboration and knowledge-sharing between Queensland Museum, the Fellow and their elders and communities—it is an expectation that the Fellow will share outcomes of their research project with the communities of origin which the collection items are connected to.
+The Fellowship is grounded in principles of mutual learning and knowledge exchange.
+It encourages strong collaboration between Queensland Museum, the Fellow, and the Fellow’s Elders and communities.
+It is expected that the Fellow will share the outcomes of their research project with the communities to which the collection items are connected.

 Connections